zyedidia/sregx/README.md

 more detailed explanation.
 Since `p` is the only command that prints, technically you must append `| p` to commands that search and replace, because otherwise nothing will be printed.
-However, since you will probably forget to do this, the SRE tool will print the result of the final command before terminating if there were no uses of `p` anywhere within the command.
+However, since you will probably forget to do this, the sregx tool will print the result of the final command before terminating if there were no uses of `p` anywhere within the command.
 Thus when using the CLI tool you can omit the `| p` in the following commands and still see the result.